 Make sure you’re paying attention and leveraging this information to write better content — whether it’s in a blog post, email or in your product marketing.

 If you’re looking to get more content from customers, stay away from posts like “Thumbs up if you love coffee!”

 Use calls-to-action by asking your fans more open-ended questions that will increase their chances of engagement, offering up the valuable language or insights you can take back to the content creation drawing board.

 More like, “What is it you love about coffee?”

 People love to talk on social, and you’ll get tons of content to use later.

 Start Leveraging Customers for Content Creation

-Now that you taken the time to collect a variety of customer content from a variety of sources, you have to know how to use it to see a direct impact on your bottom line.
+Now that you took the time to collect a variety of custom content from a variety of sources, you have to know how to use it to see a direct impact on your bottom line.

 Here are 4 ideas of where to use customer content in order to boost conversions.